abhatikar/thingy91-nrf9160-dev-kit-coap/README.md

 # Thingy:91 / nRF9160 Dev-Kit CoAP Example Code

+**NB!
+This code is for prototyping only.
+Not for deployment in production.**

 ## How-to: Compiling